tiyd-python-2015-01/curriculum/assignments/currency-converter/README.md

   Given the above rates, make sure that converting 1 dollar into euros returns the following value: `0.74`.

+* Next, test that you can convert currency with a `value` that is not 1.
 * Next, test that converting 1 euro into dollars returns `1.35` (or an approximation).
-* Next, test that you can convert more than one unit of currency.
-* Next, as a sanity check, make sure that if you try to convert 1 dollar into dollars, `1.0` is returned.
 * Create a new list of rates with two or more tuples.
 Make sure you can convert both ways with each rate.
 For example, with these rates:

   ```py